flaslam/twitter-board/README.md

 ## Twitter Mood Board

 Searches through a user's liked/favourited posts to scrape images and display them on an endless canvas to the user.
-Used for gather inspiration.
+Back-end was made in Python with Flask and the front-end is vanilla JavaScript and HTML/CSS.

 Deployed live on Heroku [here](https://twitter-board-flaslam.herokuapp.com/).